 16.2 Amendments will be passed by a majority vote of two-thirds and effective immediately unless otherwise stated in the amendment.

-16.3 Notice must be given for each proposed amendments before it is to be voted on.
+16.3 Seven days notice must be given for each proposed amendments before it is to be voted on.

 17.0 Dispute Resolution

-17.1 In the event of any dispute that should arise regarding any procedural aspect of this Constitution, the power of adjudication shall rest with Tofilau Nina Kirifi- Alai of the Pacific Islands Centre.
+17.1 In the event of any dispute that should arise regarding any procedural aspect of this Constitution, the power of adjudication shall rest with the Law Faculty Pacific Liaisons Officer, or if they are not available the Manager of the Pacific Island Centre or a suitable alternative.

 18.0 Dissolution